-Based on the strategic plan, the Risk Management Group undertakes a comprehensive review of the risks to which the College is exposed.
+Based on the strategic plan, the Executive management group undertakes a comprehensive review of the risks to which the College is exposed.
 They identify systems and procedures, including specific actions to mitigate any potential impact on the College.
-These internal controls are implemented and the subsequent year's appraisal reviews their effectiveness and progress against ongoing risk mitigation actions.
-In addition to the annual review, the Risk Management Group also considers any risks which may arise as a result of a new area of work being undertaken by the College.
+These internal controls are implemented, and the subsequent year's appraisal reviews their effectiveness and progress against ongoing risk mitigation actions.
+In addition to the annual review, the Executive management group also considers any risks which may arise because of a new area of work being undertaken by the College.